dsbowen/Hemlock/docs_md/setup/wsl.md

 $ chromedriver --version
 ```

-#### Chrome and chromedriver compatibility
+!!! warning "Chrome and chromedriver compatibility"
     Google chrome will automatically update.
 Chromedriver will not.
 If you encounter a compatibility error in the future, simply repeat the above instructions.

 If you came here from the Debug section of the tutorial, you're now ready to return to it and run the debugger.
 [Click here to go back to the Debug section of the tutorial](../tutorial/debug.md).